Inducted into the New Albany High School Hall of Fame in 2013

 NAHS 1973 Graduate

-Pat Harbison is Professor of Jazz Studies at Indiana University, where he joined the faculty in 1997.
+Pat Harbison was Professor of Jazz Studies at Indiana University, where he joined the faculty in 1997.
 At IU he teaches jazz improvisation, jazz history and directs the jazz combo program.
 He has been on the faculty of the Jamey Aebersold Jazz Workshops since 1976.
 He travels internationally as a jazz trumpet artist and educator and has performed at jazz concerts and festivals and taught around the world.
 From 1984-97 he taught Trumpet and Jazz Studies at the University of Cincinnati College-Conservatory of Music.

 NAHS 1973 Graduate